Get insider access

 Score distribution

 Battery performance is an important factor to consider when buying a speaker.
-Depending on your needs, you may want a speaker that can last a long time, letting you use it outside for long listening sessions.
-You may also want a speaker with a power-saving feature, powering off after some time without audio playing.
-This helps conserve the speaker's battery, and you don't need to remember to turn the speaker off yourself.
+Depending on your needs, you may want a speaker that can last a long time between charges.
+This feature can allow you to enjoy lengthy outdoor listening sessions, move your speaker around the house freely, or simply not worry about running out of battery mid-podcast.
+You may also want a speaker with a power-saving feature that turns off after some time without audio playing.
+This mode helps conserve the speaker's battery and means you won't need to remember to turn the speaker off yourself.

 Some speakers don't have a battery, especially those designed for home use.
-Instead, they have a wired design, so they have to be plugged in to be used.
+Instead, they have a wired design, so they must be plugged in while in use.
 However, speakers that are versatile or designed for outdoor use will likely have a battery.
-We test four different aspects of a speaker's battery performance: battery life, charging time, power-saving features, and the charging port type.
-These factors can help you find a speaker that's best suited to your needs.
+We test four aspects of a speaker's battery performance: battery life, charging time, power-saving features, and the charging port type.
+These factors can help you find a speaker best suited to your needs.

 Test results